 There’s more to Atlanta food than Southern fare.

 Welcome to ATL

-As Delta Air Lines in Atlanta blossomed in the 1960s and more businesses set up shop here, the populations of the city and its burgeoning metropolitan region have boomed.
+As Delta Air Lines in Atlanta blossomed in the 1960s, and more businesses set up shop in ATL, the populations of the city and its burgeoning metropolitan region have boomed.
 This flood of people from elsewhere has led to the unfair reputation of Atlanta being a “transplant city” without any culinary culture of its own.
 It’s true that there isn’t one ancient, unique dish locals point to as a mascot of sorts.
-Instead, Atlanta offers myriad examples of foodways from around the world.
-The global pantry influences all sorts of restaurants in Atlanta as people from all over the world move here to take advantage of job opportunities in the tech and creative fields and north Georgia’s temperate climate.
-The latter means Atlanta offers a robust outdoor dining scene and a patio season that often begins in March and stretches into December.
+Instead, Atlanta offers myriad examples of foodways.
+The global pantry influences all sorts of restaurants in Atlanta, as people from all over the world move here to take advantage of job opportunities in the tech and creative fields and north Georgia’s temperate climate.
+The latter also means Atlanta offers a robust outdoor dining scene and a patio season that often begins in March and stretches into early December.

 With that, welcome to ATL or the A. Just please don’t call it “Hotlanta”.